General Documentation Guidelines

 The evaluation process will generate a list of potential reasonable accommodations that will then be reviewed based on potential effectiveness, preferences of the requestor, maximum level of integration, and the potential for an undue financial or administrative burden.

 Useful information for individuals who have recently been receiving services from a private or public school system: The information requested would most likely be contained in the Psycho-Educational or Neuropsychological Evaluation from your most recent evaluation.
 Some of the information may also be contained in an Individualized Educational Plan (IEP), 504 Plan, or Transition Plan.
 You must request this information separately from your high school transcripts.

 For individuals who are or have been recently receiving services from a state rehabilitation agency; much of the requested information will be contained in your most recent eligibility evaluation and/or your vocational plan.

-For individuals transferring from another college; information related to your disability will not be sent with a transcript request.
+For individuals transferring from another college; information related to your specific learning style and or medical condition will not be sent with a transcript request.
 You must request that information separately.
 Additionally, the information St. Lawrence is requesting may or may not have been a part of your previous college’s evaluation process.

 If, after reading these guidelines, you have any questions, please call the director at (315) 229-5533.